shajra/nix-project/doc/nix-usage-noflakes.md

 Summarizing what we've done, we've installed our package using its attribute path (`packages.x86_64-linux.org2gfm`) within the referenced Nix expression.
 But we uninstall it using the package name (“org2gfm”), which may not be the same as the attribute path.
 When a package is installed, Nix keeps no reference to the expression evaluated to obtain the installed package's derivation.
 The attribute path is only relevant to this expression.
 In fact, two different expressions could evaluate to the same derivation, but use different attribute paths.
 This is why we uninstall packages by their package name.

 Also, if you look at the symlink-resolved location for your profile, you'll see that Nix retains the symlink trees of previous generations of your profile.
-You can even roll back to an earlier profile with the `--rollback` switch.
-You can also delete old generations of your profile with the `--delete-generations` switch.
+You can even roll back to an earlier profile with the `--rollback` option.
+You can also delete old generations of your profile with the `--delete-generations` option.

 ## Garbage collection<a id="sec-3-9"></a>